 People meeting to discuss cybersecurity

-Cybersecurity for Non-profits in the Bay Area: Protecting Donor Data
+Cybersecurity for Non-Profits in the Bay Area: Protecting Donor Data

 Non-profits are extremely valuable to their communities, constantly supporting key initiatives throughout the Bay Area.
 While they work hard to keep our communities strong, they can face many cybersecurity risks that put all their hard work in jeopardy.
 Cybercriminals target critical financial information and donor data, putting mission-critical operations at risk.